mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 **Text:** static text, can be used to relay information to the client like instructions on how to fill in the questionnaire, or it can simply act as an intro text used as clarification.

-**Small Input:** a simple text field, allowing the client to enter some text, used for when a short answer is expected.
+**Small Input:** a simple text field, allowing the client to enter some text, use when a short answer is expected.

-**Large Input:** a simple text field, allowing the client to enter text consisting of multiple lines, used for when a larger answer is expected.
+**Large Input:** a simple text field, allowing the client to enter text consisting of multiple lines, use when a larger answer is expected.

 **Rich Text Editor:** a more advanced text field which allows for markup to be added to text, options include bold text, italic text, underlined text, strikethrough text, etc. This input also allows the client to enter text consisting of multiple lines.